 - Click on the Safari menu and choose Preferences.

 - Click on the Search tab and select the search engine you want to use.

 - Choose the General tab and set the Homepage to your preferred homepage and the options above it to your preference from the options in the menu.

 - Click the Settings menu icon on the left of the window (it looks like three horizontal dots) or type “chrome://settings” into the address bar.

 - Select “on startup” and check the button next to “Open a specific page or set of pages.”

 - Click the more icon (it looks like three dots stacked on top of each other).

 - Select “edit” and type or paste the address of your preferred startup page into the text box.

 - Click on the Settings icon again and choose Search Engine.

-- Select “manage search engines” and press the “more” button next to Chumsearch and choose “remove from list.”
+- Select “manage search engines,” press the “more” button next to Chumsearch, and choose “remove from list.”

 - Click on the dropdown menu next to “Search engine used in the address bar” and choose the search engine you want to use.

-The Chumsearch virus is one of a number of browser hijackers.
-It downloads as part of a bundle with fake apps or updaters.
+Chumsearch virus is one of a number of browser hijackers.
+It downloads as a part of a bundle with fake apps or updaters.
 While it can be very annoying and slow down your Mac, it’s not too difficult to remove.
-Follow the steps above and it will be gone in no time.
+Follow the steps above, and it will be gone in no time.